godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 _________________

 Finally, the last section of code simply calls the ``_physics_process_directional_movement`` function.
-This function contains all of the code for moving the player when the touchpad/joystick on the VR controller moves.
+This function contains all the code for moving the player when the touchpad/joystick on the VR controller moves.